helmwave/docs/docs/yaml.md

 |   pass_credentials_all   |    🙅    |  bool  |  false  |
 |          force           |    🙅    |  bool  |  false  |

-This repository will be stored in local helm repositories database.
+This repository will be stored in a local helm repositories database.

 ### name